 Pupils will be made aware of how to raise concerns or make a report and how any reports will be handled.
 This includes the process for reporting concerns about friends or peers.
-Pupils will also be reassured that they will be taken seriously, supported, and kept safe and they will be made clear about the channels through which they can report incidents in school.
-For example, using the worry boxes and speaking to their trusted adults.
+Pupils will also be reassured that they will be taken seriously, be supported, and kept safe.
+Staff will follow procedures outlined in the school's Emotional Regulation and Behaviour Policy, where relevant.